swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 }
 ```

-In case of escaping self, race condition is eliminated but problem of escaping `self` remains.
+In the case of escaping `self`, the race condition is eliminated but the problem of dangling reference remains.
 This problem exists for synchronous code as well and is orthogonal to the concurrency features.

 ```swift
 actor Clicker {